sentient-agi/Sentient-Agent-Client/README.md

 <h1 align="center">Sentient Agent Client</h1>

-A simple client and CLI for Agents built with the Sentient Agent Framework.
+A simple client and CLI for testing agents built with the Sentient Agent Framework.
 Connects to an agent via SSE and consumes the Sentient Chat events that the agents serves.

 ## Installation
 #### 1. Clone the repository: